Maria Drobot: Sanctions

 Since February 23, 2022, he has been under sanctions imposed by all European Union member states.
 Since March 11, 2022, he has been under sanctions by the United Kingdom.
 Since March 24, 2022, he has been under sanctions by the United States for “complicity in Putin’s war” and for “supporting the Kremlin’s efforts in the invasion of Ukraine.”
 Since February 24, 2022, he has been under sanctions by Canada.
 Since February 25, 2022, he has been under sanctions by Switzerland.
 Since February 26, 2022, he has been under sanctions by Australia.
 Since April 12, 2022, he has been under sanctions by Japan.
 By decree of Ukrainian President Volodymyr Zelensky dated September 7, 2022, he has been under sanctions by Ukraine.
 Since May 3, 2022, he has been under sanctions by New Zealand.

-Sanctions

 She was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.